homayoonkhadivi/HR-Analytics-EDA-Model-Building-Tuning/README.md

 * 8 department
 * 9 salary
 ### Problem:
 We want to predict if the employee left the company or not.
-1 means the employee left the company
+1 means the employee will left the company